IChowdhury01/MATCH/spark/README.md

 4. Try clicking on the friends profiles, and on James's own profile

+5. Try uploading an image.

-5. Log out, the cookie will be removed from the server's list and it will no longer recognize you, so it should redirect you to the sign in page again.
+6. Log out, the cookie will be removed from the server's list and it will no longer recognize you, so it should redirect you to the sign in page again.

-6. Click register and try a)leaving fields blank b)using an already existing username (e.g. test1), c)entering a non-number in max distance, d)not clicking Get Location e)clicking Get Location
+7. Click register and try a)leaving fields blank b)using an already existing username (e.g. test1), c)entering a non-number in max distance, d)not clicking Get Location e)clicking Get Location

-7. Make a new account and log in with it.
+8. Make a new account and log in with it.

 What's left to implement
 -
- The main things that still need to be implemented are: image uploads, concurrent user requests, and unittests
+ The main things that still need to be implemented are: concurrent user requests, and unittests